Should I Become a Sports Reporter?

 Step 1: Earn a Bachelor's Degree

 Many institutions offer students a concentration in sports journalism.
-Students in bachelor's degree programs learn basic journalistic skills, like reporting, editing, feature writing and communication ethics.
-Students might take courses in English composition, communications, multimedia journalism, sports in society and current issues in sports journalism.
+Students in bachelor's degree programs learn basic journalistic skills, like reporting, editing, feature writing, and communication ethics.
+Students might take courses in English composition, communications, multimedia journalism, sports in society, and current issues in sports journalism.

-- Work on the school paper.
+A college student may also want to gain confidence in his or her reporting by working on the school paper.
 Many schools have a campus newspaper and sports website that allow students to gain experience reporting and writing features on their school's team and other local stories.
 In addition to internships, employers look for students who have experience writing for a campus publication.

 Step 2: Find Work

-Step 3: Gain More Sports Reporting Experience
+Step 3: Experience and Advancement